jcwang587/xdatbus/README.md

 ## Major Changelog
 `0.2.5` Enabled CLI with enhanced interaction through the `rich` package.

-`0.2.0` Implemented the preparation of training data for [MACE](https://github.com/ACEsuit/mace) machine learning interatomic potentials.
+`0.2.0` Implemented the preparation of training data in [extxyz](https://github.com/libAtoms/extxyz) format for machine learning interatomic potentials.